Authored by the wwPDB annotation staff

 The wwPDB will accept all experimentally determined structures of biological macromolecules that meet the minimum requirements.
-These requirements include: three-dimensional coordinates, information about the composition of the structure (sequence, chemistry, etc.), information about the experiment performed, details of the structure determination steps and author contact information are also necessary for the deposition.
-In addition, structure factors are required for X-ray submissions and, restraints and chemical shifts are required for NMR submissions, and electron density maps are required for EM submissions.
+These requirements include: three-dimensional atomic coordinates, information about the composition of the structure (sequence, chemistry, etc.), information about the experiment performed, details of the structure determination steps and author contact information are also necessary for the deposition.
+In addition, structure factor or intensity data are required for X-ray submissions, restraints and chemical shifts are required for NMR submissions, and electron density maps are required for EM submissions.

 Since October 15, 2006, PDB depositions are restricted to atomic coordinates that are substantially determined by experimental measurements on actual sample specimens containing biological macromolecules1.
 Currently, coordinate sets produced by X-ray crystallography, NMR, electron microscopy, neutron diffraction, powder diffraction, fiber diffraction, and solution scattering can be deposited to the PDB, provided the molecule studied meets the minimum size requirement.
 Theoretical model depositions determined purely in silico using, for example, homology or ab initio methods, are no longer accepted.